 There is a \$20.00 fee for each exemption, which covers examination of a transcript, processing, and student notification.
-For further details, please contact Student Services at education@pcu-whs.ca.
+For further details, please contact the Continuing Education department at continuingeducation@pcu-whs.ca.
 Refunds are not available for Exemptions.

 Prior Learning Assessment and Recognition (PLAR)